- Special event

 Accessibility: the majority of the gardens are accessible by wheelchair in good weather, via good pathways and firm, lawned or mown grass tracks.

 Disabled Visitor Discount: for registered disabled visitors and their carers: please purchase tickets at the next rate down.
-If you are adults, please purchase a senior ticket; if you are seniors, please purchase an older child ticket, and so on.
+If you are adults, please purchase a senior ticket; if you are seniors, please purchase a child ticket, and so on.

 Dogs: no dogs, except guide dogs, are permitted within the grounds.